Epsilon-nets, unitary designs and random quantum circuits: Introduction

 Epsilon nets form (often discrete) subsets of the set of unitary channels that approximate every unitary operation up to some accuracy.
 They appear naturally in the context of \emph{compilation} of quantum gates, i.e. the task is to approximate a target unitary gate via the sequence of elementary gates belonging to some "simple" gate-set $\G$.
 Traditionally, compilation of quantum gates is carried out using the celebrated Solovay-Kitaev algorithm \cite{Kitaev2002,Nielsen2005} which states that for any universal and \emph{symmetric} gate-set $\G$ and any target quantum gate $\h{U}$, there exist a sequence of gates from $\G$ that $\ep$-approximates $\h{U}$ and has length $l\sim\log(\frac{1}{\epsilon})^c$ for $c\approx 3.97$.
 Moreover, the aforementioned sequence can be found efficiently.
 Importantly, the Solovay-Kitaev algorithm requires the gate-set to be symmetric as in the course of the compilation it is necessary to perform \emph{group commutators}.
 There have recently appeared works which partially lifted this restriction by assuming that the gate-set in question contains an irreducible representation of a group \cite{Harrow2016,BoulandOzols2017}.
-We also note that the relation between efficient gate approximations and spectral gaps (here we study spectral gaps on restricted spaces rather then on the full space of functions on the unitary group) have been previously used in \cite{Harrow2002}.
+We also note that the relation between efficient gate approximations and spectral gaps (here we study spectral gaps on restricted spaces rather then on the full space of functions on the unitary group) have been previously used in \cite{Harrow2002} to show that for specific gate sets the (optimal) scaling $l\sim\log(\frac{1}{\epsilon})$ is possible.

 The notions of approximate $t$-designs and epsilon-nets seem to be intuitively related but, according to our best knowledge, the quantitative connection between them has not been systematically studied before.
 We would like to remark however that analysis of the proof of Theorem 5 in \cite{HArrowHasstings2008} allows to infer that approximate $t$-expanders (i.e. a type of approximate $t$-design where quality of approximation is measured in operator norm) define $\ep$-nets for $t\simeq d^3/\ep^2$ and $\delta \simeq (\ep/\sqrt{d})^{2d^2}$.
 Moreover, a related problem was recently studied in the context of harmonic analysis on Lie groups.
 Specifically, recent work in \cite{Varju2013} established quantitative relation between spectral gaps on groups and epsilon nets on these manifolds which leads to the following scaling for unitary channels $t\simeq \ep^{-2d^2}$ and $\delta\simeq\epsilon^{(d^4+d^2)/2-1}$.
 We will comment on the relation of these findings to our Result \ref{res:desAREnets} in Section \ref{sec:approx-designs}.